ViewComponent/view_component/README.md

 1. In `application.rb`, require `view_component/engine`
 1. Update components to inherit from `ViewComponent::Base`.
 1. Update component tests to inherit from `ViewComponent::TestCase`.
-1. Update component previes to inherit from `ViewComponent::Preview`.
+1. Update component previews to inherit from `ViewComponent::Preview`.
 1. Include `ViewComponent::TestHelpers` in your test suite.

 ## Roadmap